syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

    Framework

-   The Framework group box comprises of checkboxes for the .NET framework versions based on the Visual Studio SDK installed in the machine.
-The following checkboxes are available:
+   The Framework group box comprises of check boxes for the .NET framework versions based on the Visual Studio SDK installed in the machine.
+The following check boxes are available:

    * 4.5.1 - Selecting 4.5.1 ensures installation of 4.5.1 assemblies into the GAC and assemblies folder.
 In cases where only Visual Studio 2013 SDK is installed, the 4.5.1 assemblies have to be deployed.
    * 4.5 - Selecting 4.5 ensures installation of 4.5 assemblies into the GAC and assemblies folder.
 In cases where only Visual Studio 2012 SDK is installed, the 4.5 assemblies have to be deployed.